TwiN/gemplater/README.md

 ```
 -h, --help            Help for install
 -i, --ignore          Whether to ignore missing variables.
 If not set, missing variables will trigger interactive mode
+-n, --no-headers      Print header in each file containing the source file.
+Only applies when no destination is provided
 -q, --quick           Do not ask for value of variables that are already set.
 Requires -i to not be set
 -r, --remember        Remember variables interactively set on one file for other files.
 Requires -i to not be set.
 Useless if TARGET is not directory
 -c, --config string   Specify configuration file to use (default ".gemplater.yml")